yMarcosGabriel/Bayesian-Optimization-Framework/README.md

 | `fig3_exploracao_espaco.png` | Parameter-space exploration plot. |
 | `fig4_ei_decay.png` | Acquisition-function decay plot, when available. |

+These files are generated locally during execution and are not distributed in this repository because the underlying electromagnetic simulation data are subject to the licensing restrictions described in [Data availability](#data-availability).

 ## Data availability

 The source code and documentation are openly available in this repository.
 However, the datasets and electromagnetic simulation data generated through Ansys HFSS are **not distributed** because their redistribution is restricted by the applicable Ansys licensing terms.